CASE STUDY

 When Love Turns Into a Data Breach: How “Cheryl” Cost Carla $124,000

 TL;DR: A 69-year-old woman (“Carla”) lost $124,000 to a scammer posing as “Cheryl.”
-The criminal used stolen photos, polished social profiles, and escalating payment requests to win trust—then targeted Carla’s identity with new accounts and access attempts.
+The scammer used stolen photos, polished social profiles, and escalating payment requests to win trust — then pivoted to identity exploitation.
 Modern romance scams are data-driven.
 Your online footprint can be weaponized unless you shrink it.

 The Story (names changed; details adapted)